MarcvdSluys/Meteoserver/README.md

 Status](https://readthedocs.org/projects/meteoserver/badge/?version=latest)](https://meteoserver.readthedocs.io/en/latest/?badge=latest)
 ![PyPI - License](https://img.shields.io/pypi/l/meteoserver?color=%230A0)

 A Python module to obtain and read Dutch weather data from Meteoserver.nl.
-The code is being developped by [Marc van der Sluys](http://han.vandersluys.nl/en/) of the department of Astrophysics at the Radboud University Nijmegen, the Netherlands and the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands.
+The code is being developed by [Marc van der Sluys](http://han.vandersluys.nl/en/) of the department of Astrophysics at the Radboud University Nijmegen, the Netherlands and the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands.
+The Meteoserver package can be used under the conditions of the GPLv3 licence.

 ## Installation ##